lucasdelvillar/star-wars/README.md

 # star-wars
-Full-stack app that allows CRUD operation on the quotes list of star wars characters.
+Full-stack app that allows CRUD operation to log a list of star wars character quotes.

 **Link to project:** https://star-wars-ld.herokuapp.com